Simferopol: Russian Empire

-In 1784 modern Ukrainian Simferopol was founded after the annexation of the Crimean Khanate to the Russian Empire by Catherine II of Russia.
+In 1784 modern Simferopol was founded after the annexation of the Crimean Khanate to the Russian Empire by Catherine II of Russia.
 The name Simferopol is in Greek, Συμφερόπολις (Simferopolis) and literally means "the city of usefulness."
 The tradition of Greek place names in newly acquired southern territories began with the Greek Plan of Russian Empress Catherine the Great.
 In 1802, Simferopol became the administrative centre of the Taurida Governorate.
 During the Crimean War of 1854–1856, the Russian Imperial Army reserves and a hospital were stationed in the city.
 After the war, more than 30,000 Russian soldiers were buried in the city's vicinity.

+In 1866, the city had 1,522 artisans, particularly shoemakers, tailors, blacksmiths and carpenters, and 19 industrial plants, including 11 soap and candle factories and five tobacco factories.
+As of 1870, 56.9% of the population adhered to Eastern Orthodoxy, 23.6% either to Judaism or Karaite Judaism, 11.2% to Islam, and 8.2% to other Christian denominations.
+In the late 19th century, the city had several Eastern Orthodox churches, a Roman Catholic church, an Armenian Catholic church, an Armenian Orthodox church, a Lutheran church, a synagogue and a mosque.
+The local Catholic parish was about 70% Polish.

 20th-century wars

 In the 20th century, Simferopol was once again affected by wars and conflicts in the region.
 At the end of the Russian Civil War, the headquarters of General Pyotr Wrangel, leader of the anti-Bolshevik White Army, were located there.
 On 13 November 1920, the Red Army captured the city and on 18 October 1921, Simferopol became the capital of the Crimean Autonomous Soviet Socialist Republic.